metalninja1001/luhnvalidator/README.md

 - Launch app, and enter the ID number.
 The submit button will highlight once all the numbers have been entered.
 - The result will be displayed beneath the submit button.

+# 🧯 !!!
+IMPORTANT !!!
+Never use an ID number written on paper.
+Always use a copy of the original ID or the original ID itself.